 After comparing we noticed a flaw in the system!
-Many of the sites that claim to find you the best deal cheat you on those deals…read the information on the actual hotel info page before booking anything…there are hotel fees that are not included in the big bold prices tag that got your interest! many of the sites had fees listed that the hotel will charge you upon arrival that caused you to end up paying more than another booking site that didn’t hide all those fees but included them in your quote.
+Many of the sites that claim to find you the best deal cheat you on those deals…read the information on the actual hotel info page before booking anything…there are hotel fees that are not included in the big bold price tag that grabbed your interest!
+Many of the sites had fees listed that the hotel will charge you upon arrival that caused you to end up paying more than another booking site that didn’t hide all those fees but included them in your quote.
 So, be cautious!

-Now onto food while staying in Stowe, Vermont!
-Talk about freaking crazy insane!!
-We grabbed the dining magazine and noted which restaurants were labelled as budget friendly…and had actually dined at that location on a day trip while still camping…not budget friendly at all!!
-We paid $80 usd for burgers, fries and milkshakes…not cheap at all!
+While staying in Stowe, Vermont…talk about freaking crazy insane!!
+We grabbed the dining magazine and noted which restaurants were labelled as budget friendly…and had actually dined at one of them on a day trip while still camping…not budget friendly at all!!
+We paid $80 USD for burgers, fries and milkshakes…not cheap at all!

-There are many great dining experiences, and if saving money there is not your worry then go ahead and eat where ever you want…but if cheap is better then there are only a few options open to you that I found out this summer…
+There are many great dining experiences, and if saving money is not your worry then go ahead and eat where ever you want…but if cheap is preferred there are only a few options open to you that I found out this summer…

 How about your hotel?
 Does it offer breakfast?
 Grab a few pieces of fruit and a couple of bagels and use them with your lunch!
 You can actually build a bacon bagel sandwich and wrap it up to take with you!
 Use your refillable water bottles and fill with juice, then use your camping cups to share it.

-Edelweiss deli on Mountain road, after the Smuggler’s Notch Resort but before you get to the main Village (On the right side) they cook their own deli and have bread from a local bakery, and even have gluten free buns…while they are expensive (Think $10 for one sandwich) I have a solution!
+Edelweiss deli on Mountain road, after the Smuggler’s Notch Resort but before you get to the main Village (On the right side) are worth the stop!
+They cook their own deli and have bread from a local bakery, and even have gluten free buns…while they are expensive (Think $10 for one sandwich) I have a solution!